sckott/recology/publications.markdown

 12. Holland, J.N. &S.A.
 Chamberlain.
 2007.
 Ecological and evolutionary mechanisms for low seed:ovule ratios: need for a pluralistic approach? _Ecology_ 88(3):706-715.

 13. Schlising, R.A. &S.A.
 Chamberlain.
 2006.
 Biology of the geophytic lily, _Triteleia laxa_ (Themidaceae), in grasslands of the Northern Sacramento Valley. _Madroño_ 53(4):321-341.

+***Also, please see two other meta-analyses on this same topic:
++ Trager, M.D., S. Bhotika, J.A.
+Hostetler, G.V.
+Andrade, M.A.
+Rodriguez-Cabal, C.S.
+McKeon, C.W.
+Osenberg and  B.M.
+Bolker.
+2010.
+Benefits for plants in ant-plant protective mutualisms: A meta-analysis. _PLoS ONE_ 5(12): e14308. doi:10.1371/journal.pone.0014308
++ Rosumek F.B. ,et al. 2009.
+Ants on plants: a meta-analysis of the role of ants as plant biotic defenses. _Oecologia_ 60:537–549

 [pdf1]: /pdfs/Chamberlain&Holland2009Ecology.pdf